Some of the latest articles:

 Homemade Fremodyne.
 This is one of my attempts at building a Fremodyne receiver as an FM mantel radio.
 Sound quality turned out to be quite good with this set.

 Solid State Fremodyne.
-Electronic Australia's article from May 1970 on making a solid state version of the Fremodyne.
+Electronics Australia's article from May 1970 on making a solid state version of the Fremodyne.
 This is not the full article, but sufficient information is given for experienced constructiors to duplicate the design.

 Simplified Fremodyne.
 How much further can the Hazeltine circuit be simplified?
 This receiver was the test.